About the Dively Committee

 How the funds can be used or are typically used

 The endowed fund’s annual earnings are devoted to on-campus events that focus broadly on gender and sexuality, with a special emphasis on queer culture.
 The Dively Committee welcomes proposals that address issues of broad community interest and engage the entire campus, including students, staff, and faculty.
-Funds are thus not available for individual projects, such as individual internships, research, or travel.
+Funds are thus rarely available for individual projects, but will be considered on an occasional basis at the discretion of the committee if they contribute to queer life.
+Funds are not available for individual or group travel.

 Who can request money